Physicslibrary/SonoUno-Raspberry-Pi/README.md

 python3 sonoUno<br>

-(some commands are "out of order" but that's what happen when one interactively, "pip3" or "apt-get" missing software until "python3 sonoUno" works.)<br>
+(commands may appear "out of order" but that's what happen when one interactively, "pip3" or "apt-get" missing software until "python3 sonoUno" works.)<br>

 ## Exploring how SonoUno works